Serkan-Dursun/Sales-Analysis/reports/Tableau_Dashboard_Creation.md

 ## Future Enhancements

-### Dashboar is ready for additional analysis such as:
+### Dashboard is ready for additional analysis such as:
 1. **Time Series Analysis**: Monthly/quarterly trend analysis
 2. **Customer Segmentation**: Analysis by customer demographics
 3. **Geographic Analysis**: Sales performance by region